katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/database/DBS_V8_LINQ+ENTITYFRAMEWORK.md

 * Create a console app.
 * Go to "Tools/Nuget Package Manager and add "Entity Framework".
 * Add a folder to your project and call it "Models".
-* Add a class and call it Artist, it will have properties that model your database table called "Artist"
+* Add a class and call it "Artist", it will have properties that model your database table called "Artist"
 ```
 namespace BasicEntityFrameworkDataAccess.Models
 {